pydongery/blog/_posts/2024-08-20-PythonsPreprocessor.md

 author: Che
 ---

-Every now and the you hear outrageous claims such as "Python has no preprocessor".
+Every now and then you hear outrageous claims such as "Python has no preprocessor".

 This is simply not true.
 In fact, Python has the **best preprocessor** of all languages - it quite literally allows us to do whatever we want, and a lot more.
 It's just a little tricky to (ab)use.